Introduction

 Closing remarks

 3D printing has the potential to revolutionize the way we produce and manufacture.
-In this article, we have looked at the technical characteristics and applications of 3D printing, and we have considered the Benefits and criticisms.
-Our conclusion: 3D printing is a technology made for the future.
+In this article, we have looked at the technical characteristics and applications of 3D printing, and we have considered the advantages drawbacks and criticisms.
+Our conclusion: 3D printing is a technology that is made for the future.